McCaffrey scores 2 TDs to lead Panthers past Bucs 37-26 - WHIZ News

+“Those guys are unbelievable,” McCaffrey said of his defense.
+“I felt like every single time they were on offense our defense had a chance to get a turnover or a sack.
+Our D-line is pretty vicious. … They did an unbelievable job all day.
+It’s nice when you have a defense like that.”

-After starting the season with two straight losses with hobbled Cam Newton at quarterback, the Panthers (4-2) have been on a roll with Kyle Allen at quarterback thanks to McCaffrey’s big plays and an opportunistic defense that had a franchise record-tying seven takeaways on the day.
+After starting the season with two straight losses with hobbled Cam Newton at quarterback, the Panthers (4-2) have been on a roll with Kyle Allen at quarterback thanks to McCaffrey’s big plays and an opportunistic defense that had a franchise record-tying seven takeaways, along with seven sacks on the day.

+The Panthers took advantage of Tampa Bay’s banged-up line that forced the Bucs to use backups Earl Watford and Josh Wells on the right side to harass Winston all day.
+They hit him to help force two of the interceptions and forced fumbles on successive plays late in the second quarter, including a strip sack by Vernon Butler that Bruce Irvin recovered.

+“When one guy makes a play, guys feel like, ‘Man, I have to make a play, too,'” Irvin said.
+“It’s special when you’re fighting to get sacks out there.
+That’s when you know you’re a special group.”

 Both of those factors came up big on Carolina’s first trip to London in front of a large contingent of Panthers fans for what was designated as a home game for the Bucs (2-4).